TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/index.md

 An Assessment Coordinator creates a template for a marksheet.
 A template defines the columns that appear in the marksheet.

-By associating the template with one or more pupil groups, Marksheets can be created for each supervisor of each group.
+By associating the template with one or more pupil groups, marksheets can be created for each supervisor of each group.

 As a class teacher, you'll see only those marksheets relevant to you.